charlesxu90/phbuilder/README.md

 | `-mdp`       | [\<.mdp>] (MD.mdp) <br /> Specify .mdp file for the constant-pH parameters to be appended to.
 If the specified file does not exist, the .mdp file will be generated from scratch.
 Note that this only applies to production (MD), for energy minimization (EM) and equilibration (NVT/NPT), the .mdp files will be generated from scratch regardless. |
 | `-ndx`       | [\<.idx>] (index.ndx) <br /> Specify .ndx file for the constant-pH (lambda) groups to be appended to.
 If the specified file does not exist, the .ndx file will be generated from scratch (using `echo q \| gmx make_ndx -f input.pdb`). |
 | `-nstout`    | [\<int>] (500) <br /> Specify output frequency for the lambda_xxx.dat files.
 500 is large enough for subsequent frames to be uncoupled.
 | `-dwpE`      | [\<real>] (7.5) <br /> Specify default height of bias potential barrier in kJ/mol.
-7.5 should be large enough in most cases, but if you observe a lambda coordinate spending a signficant amount of time between physical (i.e. lambda = 0/1) states, you should manually increase (either directly in the .mdp file or by setting the `-inter` flag).
+7.5 should be large enough in most cases, but if you observe a lambda coordinate spending a significant amount of time between physical (i.e. lambda = 0/1) states, you should manually increase (either directly in the .mdp file or by setting the `-inter` flag).
 | `-lmass`     | [\<real>] (5.0) <br /> Specify mass of the lambda particle(s).
 The user should probably not touch this.
 | `-ltau`      | [\<real>] (2.0) <br /> Specify thermostat coupling time for the lambda-particles.
 The user should probably not touch this.
 | `-inter`     | (no) <br /> If this flag is set, the user can manually specify the height of the bias potential barrier (in kJ/mol) for every titratable group.